Submultiplicative norms and filtrations on section rings: Introduction

+b) Following \cite[Definition 1.3]{FinSecRing}, one can formulate a purely algebraic criterion for a norm $N$ to be such that $FS(N)$ is continuous. \end{rem}

-To study submultiplicative norms with non-continuous $FS(N)$, we define a weaker equivalence relation on the set of graded norms.
-Let $\lambda_1, \cdots, \lambda_r$ be the ordered logarithmic relative spectrum between two norms $N, N'$ on a finitely dimensional complex vector space $V$, $\dim V = r$, see Section \ref{sect_append} for the definition.
-For $p \in [1, + \infty]$, we let
+In some of our applications, submultiplicative norms $N$ with non-continuous $FS(N)$ arise naturally, see Remark \ref{rem_ex_non_cont_ray} for an example arising from submultiplicative filtrations.
+To study them, we define a weaker equivalence relation on the set of graded norms.
+Let $\lambda_1, \cdots, \lambda_r$ be the ordered logarithmic relative spectrum between two norms $N, N'$ on a finite dimensional complex vector space $V$, $\dim V = r$, see Section \ref{sect_append} for the definition.
+For $p \in [1, + \infty[$, we let

 We say that graded norms $N = \sum N_k$ and $N' = \sum N_k'$ are $p$-\textit{equivalent} ($N \sim_p N'$) if